Identify devices as corporate-owned

 - Confirm the deletion.

 Deleting a corporate identifier for an enrolled device does not change the device's ownership.
-To change a device's ownership, go Devices > All devices, select the device, choose Properties, and change Device ownership.
+To change a device's ownership, go Devices, select the device, choose Properties, and change Device ownership.

 For detailed specifications about International Mobile Equipment Identifiers, see 3GGPP TS 23.003.